-With cancer as the leading cause of death for firefighters, new hazmat procedures aim to save lives
+With cancer as leading cause of death for firefighters, new hazmat procedures aim to save lives

 All firefighters have also been issued two sets of gear so they always have one that is clean and free from toxic chemicals.

-“Traditionally firefighters have kind of worn their dirty gear to show that they’re seasoned, that they have experience, that they’ve been on fires.
+“Traditionally, firefighters have kind of worn their dirty gear to show that they’re seasoned, that they have experience, that they’ve been on fires.
 We’re trying to say that’s no longer acceptable,” he said.

-South Metro will begin training on the new protocols at the end of February.
+South Metro Fire Rescue will begin training on the new protocols at the end of February.
 The decontamination procedures will become standard practice in April.